Published February 14 2023, last revised March 14 2025.

 Familiar language we had only read about in history books curiously flooded the headlines.
 Opinion polls for jailing the unvaccinated became TV news fodder as though it were the most normal thing.

 Politicians took to podiums around the world with apostolic conviction.
-They began to describe a new class system - as though they were channeling a divine revelation - where access to work and basic necessities would be tied to vaccine status.
+They began to describe a new class system - as though they were channelling a divine revelation - where access to work and basic necessities would be tied to vaccine status.

 South of the border President Biden had announced a “dark winter” of “severe illness and death” and hung it around the necks of every lock-down and mRNA skeptic with his chilling final verdict, ‘it was a pandemic of the unvaccinated’.